How much do you know about your inner Feng Shui? Take this quiz to find out.

 - Stress does not affect your Inner Feng Shui

-- You inherit some of your personal chi/Inner Feng Shui from your parents before you are born.
+- You inherited some of your chi and Inner Feng Shui from your parents before birth.

-- When you are sick your personal chi is out of balance.
+- When you are sick, your chi is out of balance.

-- You can increase or decrease your personal chi by your activities.
+- You can increase or decrease your chi by your activities.

-- Your personal chi interacts with the chi in your home.
+- Your chi interacts with the chi in your home.

-- The people you socialize with do not influence your personal chi
+- The people you socialize with do not influence your chi.

-- The voice of your inner critic impacts the level of your personal chi.
+- The voice of your inner critic impacts the level of your chi.

 Let’s check how much you know about your Inner Feng Shui and what impacts it.
 Fact and Myth?
 The Answers

-- Fact – everything is energy and you can direct energy to flow where you want it to go in your body, mind and spirit by the actions you take.
-Good nutrition, regular exercise, getting plenty of sleep, positive thinking, setting intentions, meditation and prayer all uplifts and directs the flow of your personal chi within your body, mind and spirit.
-Just as eating “fast food”, sitting around, insomnia, complaining, and having no time on self-reflection or spiritual connection depletes and directs your personal chi in a downward way.
+- Fact: Everything is energy, and you can direct energy to flow where you want it to go in your body, mind, and spirit through your actions.
+Good nutrition, regular exercise, getting plenty of sleep, positive thinking, setting intentions, meditation, and prayer all uplift and direct the flow of your chi within your body, mind, and spirit.
+Just as eating “fast food,” sitting around, experiencing insomnia, complaining, and having no time for self-reflection or spiritual connection depletes and directs your chi downward.

-- Fact – Energy does follow your thoughts.
-When you think about what makes you happy you are uplifting your personal chi, improving your Inner Feng Shui.
+- Fact: Energy does follow your thoughts.
+When you think about what makes you happy, you uplift your chi and improve your Inner Feng Shui.

-- Myth – Stress slows down or blocks the flow of personal chi which impacts how your body performs and how you feel.
-Thoughts about parts of your life that are stressful also deplete your personal chi and make life more challenging.
+- Myth: Stress slows down or blocks the flow of personal chi, which impacts how your body performs and how you feel.
+Thoughts about stressful parts of your life also deplete your personal energy and make life more challenging.

-- Fact – You do inherit some of your personal chi from your parents before you are born.
+- Fact: You inherited some of your chi from your parents before birth.
 It is called prenatal chi.
-You are born with a level of chi and the care and actions you take either sustain and increase your chi or deplete and decrease it.
+You are born with a level of chi, and your care and actions either sustain and increase your chi or deplete and decrease it.

-- Fact – When you are sick your personal chi is out of balance.
-Sickness and poor health are your body’s way of getting you to slow down, restore and reflect on what you can do to improve your chi.
+- Fact: When you are sick, your chi is out of balance.
+Sickness and poor health are your body’s way of getting you to slow down, restore, and reflect on what you can do to improve your health.

-- Fact – You can increase or decrease your personal chi by your activities.
-When you support your body, do things that make you happy and have a regular spiritual practice you increase your chi and harmony in your life.
+- Fact: You can increase or decrease your chi by your activities.
+You increase your chi and harmony when you support your body, do things that make you happy, and have regular spiritual practice.

-- Fact – Your personal chi interacts with your home.
+- Fact: Your chi interacts with your home.
 They work together.
-As Winston Churchill once said- “We create our environments and then they create us.”
-When you walk into a space it either feels peaceful or chaotic.
-A peaceful place can make you calmer and happier and when you are happy your home feels cozier.
+Winston Churchill once said, “We create our environments, and then they create us.”
+When you walk into a space, it either feels peaceful or chaotic.
+A quiet place can make you calmer and happier; when you are happy, your home feels cozier.

-- Myth – the people you socialize with do impact your personal chi.
-If times with them are fun, happy and filled with mutual respect their impact will be positive.
-If the interaction is filled with arguments, worry, or fear their influences are depleting you.
+- Myth: The people you socialize with do impact your health.
+If times with them are fun, happy, and filled with mutual respect, their impact will be positive.
+If the interaction is filled with arguments, worry, or fear, their influence depletes you.

-- Fact – the voice of your inner critic impacts your personal chi in a big way.
-Every time you think “I am not good enough’, “what is wrong with me”, “I am never going to get this right”, that voice is stealing your personal chi.
+- Fact: The voice of your inner critic impacts your chi in a big way.
+Every time you think, “I am not good enough’, “What is wrong with me?” or “I am never going to get this right”, that voice is stealing your energy.

-Your health, your feelings, how you take care of your body, your beliefs about life, your self-talk, your spiritual practices whether it is meditation or prayer, your routines, your stress level, your happiness, all impact your personal chi level.
+Your health, feelings, how you take care of your body, your beliefs about life, your self-talk, your spiritual practices, whether meditation or prayer, your routines, your stress level, and your happiness all impact your chi level.
 Why is this important?
-Because you take who you are in any given moment into every action and situation in your life.
+Because you take who you are into every moment of your life.